Early Childhood Education (ECED)

 ECED 330 Dual Language Learners and Their Families

 Prerequisites not required for candidates in the Early Childhood Special Education credential program.
 This course focuses on young children who are learning more than one language.
 Students will identify the paths to multilingualism, and factors affecting second language acquisition.
 Based on these understandings, students will implement strategies for fostering and assessing dual language learners’ language, literacy, and learning.
+Five hours of field experience is required.
 3 credits.

 ECED 398 The Intentional, Reflective Teacher

 In this course, candidates focus on effective practices in early care and education.
 Candidates will explore the Classroom Assessment Scoring System (CLASS) and the ways the CLASS domains and dimensions connect with CA Early Childhood Educator Competencies.
 They apply knowledge from previous coursework and develop skills in planning developmentally appropriate learning experiences, integrated instruction and engaging learning environments.
+Field experience for this course is satisfied through work in ECED 399.
 3 credits.

 ECED 399 Integrated Practice-Practicum II